Kite applications

-The kite is usually a quadrilateral (a shape having four sides or arms).
-Different kites such as water kites, bi-media kites, fluid kites, gas kites, kytoons, paravanes, soil kites, solid kites, and plasma kites have niche applications.
-Some animals, such as spiders, also make use of kiting.
+Different types of flying kites (such as water kites, bi-media kites, fluid kites, gas kites, kytoons, paravanes, soil kites, solid kites, and plasma kites) have niche applications.
+In nature, some animals, such as spiders, also make use of kiting.

 Aerial photography

 William A. Eddy, the maker of Eddy-kite fame, lifted cameras to take photographs of cities and landscapes.
 Today kite aerial photography (KAP) is the hobby of many enthusiasts, is a tool for surveying land and animals, and a mode for artistic expression.
 Professor Charles Benton illustrates how KAP can grow in one's life.
 Scott Haefner has one of the most extensive collections of KAP photographs; he shares his technology.
 San Francisco.
 Those who do KAP are called Kapers KAP.

 Teaching

 The kite is frequently used along with a vehicle for teaching aerodynamics, mathematics, physical education, and problem-solving.

 Transport

 Long-distance travel across the land, ice, and sea started centuries ago, but today significant tasks of moving people and goods from point A to point B are occurring; this is so in part from the advances in kites and kite systems designs and technology, a better understanding of winds, and use of computers and GPS.
 In 1889 kite sailing was carefully instructed via controlling large kite systems towing boats.

 Using kites to reduce the work done by an engine in propelling a cargo ship is an idea that is gaining traction as a result of increasing fuel prices and environmental concerns.
 For example, SkySails GmbH have developed technology that they estimate can reduce fuel usage by 10–35% per day on average.
 A trial on board the MS Beluga resulted in fuel savings estimated to be worth £800 per day.